dasch-swiss/dsp-docs/docs/user-guide/data.md

 # Data management

 Once your data model is ready, you're able to add data.
-The Knora web app app offers several possibilities to add data, whether you are starting from scratch or importing data from another program.
+The Knora web app offers several possibilities to add data, whether you are starting from scratch or importing data from another program.

 ### Start from scratch